MANAGEMENT AND ACCOUNTING WEB

 The chart below points out the primary differences in the two costing techniques.

+Cost control system.
 Assume current manufacturing conditions.
+Meet cost performance standards. |

-Standard Cost Techniques
+Standard Costing Techniques |

 Standards are set annually or semiannually.

-Cost variance analysis involving standard costs
+Cost variance analysis involving standard costs and actual costs.
+Investigate and respond when standards are not met. |

+Cost reduction targets are set and applied monthly.
 Continuous improvement (Kaizen) is implemented during the year to attain target profit or to reduce the gap between target profit and estimated profit.
+Cost variance analysis involving target Kaizen costs and actual cost reduction amounts.
+Investigate and respond when target Kaizen amounts are not attained. |

-For a Japanese firm, like Daihatsu, that uses target costing, a new product project is established when a new product is proposed.
+For a Japanese firm like Daihatsu that uses target costing, a new product project is established when a new product is proposed.
 The actual costing system is implemented during the initial design stage.
 There are 6 plans involved in the product process:

 Plan 1 – Production, Distribution, and Sales Plan (which includes projections of contribution margins from sales).